wpmetabox/docs/_docs/extensions/meta-box-group.md

 ![clone group (repeater)](https://i.imgur.com/KVIJzSa.png)

-### Multi-level nested groups
+### Nested groups

-Since version 1.1, the Meta Box Group extension supports multi-level nested groups.
 To add nested groups to a group, simply register a new field with type `group` and add subfields to it.
 Here is an example:

 ```php
 add_filter( 'rwmb_meta_boxes', 'demo_nested_groups' );